 Competition Rules

-The Congressional Art Institute’s Rules and Regulations for the 2023 competition will be available soon.
+The Congressional Art Institute’s Rules and Regulations for the 2025 competition should be available soon.

-Artwork entered in the contest may be no larger than 26 inches high, 26 inches wide, and 4 inches in depth and weigh no more than 15 pounds (even when framed).
-If your artwork is selected as the winning piece, it must arrive framed and must still measure no larger than the above maximum dimensions.
+Artwork entered in the contest must be 2-dimensional (no bas-relief), no larger than 26 inches high, 26 inches wide, and 4 inches in depth when framed, and weigh no more than 15 pounds (even when framed).

 Entries must be original in concept, design and execution and may not violate any U.S. copyright laws.
 Any entry that has been copied from an existing photo or image (including a painting, graphic, or advertisement) that was created by someone other than the student is a violation of the competition rules and will not be accepted.
 Work entered must be in the original medium (that is, not a scanned reproduction of a painting or drawing).